-Water is so important for our daily activities as well as for keeping us healthy, however, water requirements vary according to individual needs.
+Water is important for our daily activities and to keep us healthy, however, water requirements vary according to individual needs.
 What is the recommended water intake by age?
-It's an ordinary question having no simple answers.
-Research provided different recommendations for years, still the truth is, your water requirements depends on many factors, your state of health, how active you are and where you are located.
+Your water requirements depend on many factors, including your current health, level of activity, and where you live.

-While no particular system will suit every person's need, learning more about your body's requirement can help you figure out how much water to drink each day.
+While no particular system will suit every person's need, learning more about your body's requirements can help you figure out how much water to drink each day.

 Recommended Water Intake by Age

-Your body loses water by breathing, sweating, urination and bowel movements.
-For the body to work well, you have to replenish the loss fluids by drinking beverages and eating foods containing water.
+Your body loses water through breathing, perspiration, urination, and bowel movements.
+For the body to work well, you have to replenish the lost fluids by drinking beverages and eating foods containing water.

-We all have heard the advice, "Drink eight 8 glasses of water daily."
+We all have heard the advice: "Drink eight 8 glasses of water daily."
 That's about 1.9 liters, which isn't that far from the Institute of Medicine guidelines.
-While the “8 glasses a day” rule isn't backed up by medical research, it stands popular due to the fact it's easy to remember.
-Try to remember that the rule needs to be express differently as: "Drink more than eight 8 glasses of water every day".
+Try to remember that the rule is actually, "Drink more than eight 8 glasses of water every day."

-Exercise - After you exercise or take part in any strenuous activity, it is necessary to drink more water to replenish for the fluid loss.
-An added 400 to 600 milliliters (more than 2 glasses) of water should be sufficient for short periods of exercise, but intensive exercise lasting over an hour (for example, running a marathon) needs additional fluid intake.
-How much added fluid is necessary would depend on how much you perspire during your exercise work out, and the length or type of training.
-During long periods of harsh exercise, it's advisable to have sports drink containing sodium, because it will help restore sodium lost in sweat and prevent developing hyponatremia, which is often serious.
-Also, constantly replace fluids after you're complete training.
+- Exercise After you exercise or take part in any strenuous activity, it is necessary to drink more water to replenish for the fluid loss.
+An added 400 to 600 milliliters (more than 2 glasses) of water should be sufficient for short periods of exercise, but intensive exercise that lasts over an hour requires additional fluid intake.
+How much added fluid is necessary would depend on how much you perspire during your workout and the length or type of training.
+During long periods of harsh exercise, it's advisable to have a sports drink containing sodium, which will help restore sodium lost in sweat and prevent hyponatremia.

-Environment - Hot or humid climate can make you perspire and demands extra consumption fluid.
-Heated interior can make your skin lose moisture during the winter season.
-Additionally, altitudes more than 8,000 feet (2,300 meters) can induce frequent urination and more accelerated breathing, using up more of your fluid reserves.
+- Environment Hot or humid climates can make you perspire.
+You'll need to consume extra fluids.
+Heated interiors can also make your skin lose moisture during the winter season.
+Additionally, altitudes of more than 8,000 feet (2,300 meters) can induce frequent urination and more accelerated breathing, using up more of your fluid reserves.

-Sickness or health problems - Once you have fever, nausea or diarrhea, your body loses more fluids.
-For these conditions, you need to drink plenty of water.
+- Sickness or health problems When you have fever, nausea, or diarrhea, your body loses more fluids.
+You need to drink plenty of water.
 In most cases, your doctor may advise oral re-hydration liquids, like Gatorade or Powerade.
-Furthermore, you may need higher fluid intake once you develop a number of ailments, such as bladder disorders or kidney stones.
-Although, some conditions like heart failure and some forms of kidney, liver and adrenal conditions may upset excretion of water as well as require that you control your fluid consumption.
+Other ailments require more fluid intake, such as bladder disorders or kidney stones.
+Other conditions of the heart, kidney, liver and adrenal system may upset excretion of water and require that you control your fluid consumption.

-Being pregnant or breastfeeding - Women who are pregnant or breast-feeding require even more water to stay well hydrated.
-Large amounts of fluid are being used specially when breastfeeding.
-The Institute of Medicine suggests that expecting mothers drink 2.5 liters (about 10 cups) of fluids every day and women who breast-feed drink 3.2 liters (about 13 cups) of fluids daily.
+- While pregnant or breastfeeding Women who are pregnant or breast-feeding need more water to stay well hydrated.
+Large amounts of fluid are required to make breastmilk.
+The Institute of Medicine suggests that expecting mothers drink 2.5 liters (about 10 cups) of fluids every day and women who breastfeed drink 3.2 liters (about 13 cups) of fluids daily.

-Essentially drink enough fluid to help avoid frequent thirst and produce 1.5 liters (6 .4 cups) or more of clear, light yellow urine a day.
+Drink enough fluid to help avoid frequent thirst.
+Your goal is to produce 1.5 liters (6 .4 cups) or more of clear, light-yellow urine every day.
 If you're curious about your water intake or have health concerns, consult your doctor or a licensed dietitian.
 Medical professionals can help you determine the amount of water you need.

 To avoid dehydration make sure you drink the right amount of water daily.
 It's best if you:

-- Always keep yourself properly hydrated before work outs, during and after sessions
+- always keep yourself properly hydrated before, duringc and after workouts.